Globalization? Trade War? A Counterbalance Perspective: Policy Implications and Discussions

-One could extend the framework in several directions.
-First, instead of choosing between a bilateral trade war and anti-globalization, a country could target a select group of partners without directly affecting others.
-As Table \ref{tbl:d_pi_pji} indicates, the USA could simultaneously raise the tariffs on imports from China, Germany, and Japan.
-Secondly, though the dynamic system of Eq.(\ref{eq:pi_i_2_P_ji})--(\ref{eq:pi_minus_i_2_P_ii}) assumes a fixed $P$, $P$ would change with the system if we add a time dimension.
-Next, besides the $\pi_i$ and GDP ratios, we could also let $\lambda_{ji}$ depend on other determinants, such as trade deficits.
-Finally, in anticipation of the side effects of $i$'s trade war against $j$, country $j$ could seek cooperation with third parties, which could also suffer from the conflict.
+The framework offers several avenues for extension.
+First, in the context of a bilateral trade war and rising anti-globalization sentiments, a country may target specific groups of partners without directly affecting others.
+For example, as shown in Table~\ref{tbl:d_pi_pji}, the USA could simultaneously raise tariffs on imports from China, Germany, and Japan.